genmun/genmun/README.md

 ### Development Branch

 The repository has two branches, the **Beta** (development) branch and the **Online** (production).
 All changes to the website are pushed to the [Beta site](https://beta--gmun.netlify.app/) first before being released to the public in the **Online** branch.

+## Credits

+This website is written by Jack.

+Special thanks to the high committee, advisors, multimedia commitee, and everyone else who made this possible.